lightsofapollo/apollo_fresh/README.md

 ## Motivation

-To re-familiarize myself with rails (after 2 years in PHP development)
+To re-familiarize myself with rails / ruby / FreshBooks API (after 2 years in PHP development)

 ## Tools